Emotional Habits

 Keep it light

 Endeavor to keep your thoughts as light as possible as often as possible.
 Do your best to develop a sense of humor.
 As with any skill, it takes practice.
 So, work on it anytime you're around strangers.
-This way if you flub up, you'll never have to face them again.
+If you flub up, you'll never have to face them again.

-When I see someone walking considerably ahead of a group of people, I'll tell the group, "He's getting away from you."
+When I see someone walking considerably ahead of a group, I'll tell the group, "He's getting away from you."
 Or, when I see a woman walking some distance behind a man, I'll tell the woman, "Isn't he supposed to be chasing you?"

-The point is, having humorous thoughts is a habit that requires practice.
+The point is that having humorous thoughts is a habit that requires practice.
 So practice!
 You want to deliver your brief funny lines quickly and with sufficient skill to provoke a positive response.

 I like to come up with clever names for stuck-up people (not to their faces!).
-My family enjoys it when we come up with creative descriptions of the high-and-mighty types.
+My family enjoys it when we create creative descriptions of the high-and-mighty types.
 I'll refer to people who think they're richer and better than others as "hoity-toity."
 "Snobby" is a more common term, so how about "snooty"?
-Just last week my son came up with the term, "pompy-wompy" instead of the typical "pompous."
+Just last week, my son came up with the term "pompy-wompy."
 See, he gets it.

 If you're going to be judgmental about others, you might as well have fun doing it.